zwt233/zwt233.github.io/_pages/about.md

 Research Interests
 ---
-+ **Data**: annotation, augmentation, imbalance, noise, distillation, out-of-distribution, heterogeneity, and privacy.
++ **Data-centric ML**: annotation, augmentation, imbalance, noise, distillation, out-of-distribution, heterogeneity, and privacy.

-+ **System**: large-scale distributed training, AutoML, and data-centric AI platform.
++ **ML Systems**: large-scale distributed training, AutoML, and data-centric ML platform.

-+ **Application**: AI4Science (e.g., drug and protein), and AI4Industry (e.g.,recommender system and anomaly detection).
++ **Interdisciplinary Application**: AI4Science (e.g., drug and protein), and AI4Industry (e.g.,recommender system and anomaly detection).

 A summary of my recent works:
 - **Data**: how to improve the quality and quantity of data? (on graph) <br>